bjackels5/moving-picture-potions/README.md

 # Moving Picture Potions
 Moving Picture Potions allows the user to view random movie selections and adult beverages based on their choice of a movie genre.
 The user's last genre choice is presented to the user for easy retrieval.

+I made a copy of the submitted project (downloaded the zip, not forked).
+If you'd like to see the commit history of the original submitted project, you can look [here](https://github.com/micahlanham/Moving-picture-potions/commits/main).

+---

 [Contributors](#contributors)

 [Requirements](#requirements)